chrisjohnson16/astra-streaming-demo/README.md

 1. Click on the CDC tab in your Astra DB instance.
 Click the `Enable CDC` button at the top right and then pick your tenant, keyspace, and enter the table name.
 The table should be enabled quickly.

 2. Return to your streaming tenant and click on the `Namespaces and Topics` tab.
 You should now see an `astracdc` namespace.
-If you open that namespace you should see a data topic and a log topic.
+If you open that namespace, you should see a data topic and a log topic.

-3. Create a consumer from the CLI that consumes the data topic and copy your data file to the temp directory again.
+3. Create a consumer from the CLI that consumes the data topic, and copy your data file to the temp directory again.
 Your consumer should receive 10 messages.

 ### Stock Filter Function
 The last part of the stream prior to sending data to external systems is to create the filter function in Astra Streaming.
 This function will consume data from the CDC data topic and publish a new message to the topic that corresponds to the symbol in the message.